 This article explains how to mount a Datto iSCSI share in Windows.
-The iSCSI share can be a production share or a mounted file restore on either a SIRIS or Datto NAS, or it may be cloud based ISCSI target created by Datto Support.
+The iSCSI share can be a production share, a mounted file restore on either a SIRIS or Datto NAS, or it may be cloud based ISCSI target created by Datto Support.

 There are two main parts to this procedure.
-First, you need to find the iSCSI target address.
-Second, you need to use the IP address for the Datto and the target address to mount the iSCSI share in Windows.
+First, find the iSCSI target address.
+Second, use the IP address for the Datto and the target address to mount the iSCSI share in Windows.

 Obtaining the iSCSI Target

-If you want to mount the iSCSI share from a Datto NAS, follow these steps:
+If you want to mount the iSCSI share from a Datto NAS or Siris, follow these steps:

-- Click on the Shares tab.
+2. Click on the File Share tab.
 Then, find the share that you want to connect to and copy the iSCSI target address to the clipboard:

 Mounting the iSCSI Target in Windows

-- In the iSCSI Initiator program, enter the IP address for the Datto NAS or Siris, or the IP of the offsite server for a cloud target, into the Target field, as shown in Figure 3.
+2. In the iSCSI Initiator, enter the IP address for the Datto NAS or Siris, or the IP of the offsite server for a cloud target, into the Target field, as shown in Figure 3.
 Then, click Quick Connect.

-- In the Quick Connect window, click on the target that you want to connect to.
-Then, click Connect.
+4. In the Quick Connect window, click on the target you want to connect to.
+Then, click Connect

-- Next, format the disk.
+Next, format the disk.
 Right click on the Disk volume for the share, and then choose a volume formatting option, as shown in Figure 7.

-You can then access the iSCSI share as a drive in Computer.
+You can now access the iSCSI share as a drive in Explorer or This Computer.